MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

 - The **Client Secret**, which is a requirement for Confidential Client Applications
 - The **Azure AD B2C Authority** concatenated with the appropriate **UserFlowPolicy** for sign-up/sign-in or profile-edit or password-reset.

-In this sample, these values are read from the `authentication.properties` file using a properties reader in the class `Config.java`.
+In this sample, these values are read from the *authentication.properties* file using a properties reader in the *Config.java* file.

 ### Step-by-step walkthrough